jamesoh3928/MoonRust/docs/Final.md

 Elapsed time: 0.0 (runs in less than a second)
 ```

 Clearly, the official C implementation of Lua is faster than our interpreter, but to give ourselves some credit, this isn't a fair comparison.
 Interpreters are naturally going to be slower since we're not compiling down to some bytecode or assembly.
 Additionally, we're not doing any code optimization like official Lua is.
+However, this shows that even though Rust is a very fast language, to build an efficient interpreter, developers have to spend a lot of time to figure out how to optimize each operation.

 ## Conclusion